Univ-Wyo-Education/S20-2150/McRun/issues.md

 Issues:

-1. Logic Probe ??
+1. Logic Probe
-	- At end of each cycle - if logicProbeOn - then display all the liens in a box at the bottom.
+	Notes:

-	function AddConnectionsToListOfWires() {						// Create lis of all wires for display on Logic Probe Modal function showLogicProbe ( doShow ) {							// Display Logic Probe Modal, turn on Logic Probe Panel			2019 def showLogicProbe ( true );									// Display the Modal											2261 call from infoOn1('logic-probe') (button click) function SubmitButton_for_LogicProbeModal() {					// Submit For: Display the Logic Probe Modal

-	function drawLpLine() {											// Display lines/values from lpData
+		function AddConnectionsToListOfWires() {						// Create lis of all wires for display on Logic Probe Modal function showLogicProbe ( doShow ) {							// Display Logic Probe Modal, turn on Logic Probe Panel			2019 def showLogicProbe ( true );									// Display the Modal											2261 call from infoOn1('logic-probe') (button click) function SubmitButton_for_LogicProbeModal() {					// Submit For: Display the Logic Probe Modal function drawLpLine() {											// Display lines/values from lpData

-	TODO:
-	3. on showLogicProbe() - list connected wires and other info (description) for each wire. function showLogicProbe ( doShow ) {		:2022 show postion from microcode if a microcode output.

-	// should reverse order of display in array before drawing lines if left is cuurrent time.

--- done -- Logic Probe --
-	+++ * Go from McJmp_0 -> McJmp_{bus:size 8}
-	+++1.
-Show a list of liens from
-			// var ListOfWires = []; as titles (with sizes if a "bus" Checkbox on each one.
-		If checked then add it to the list...
-	+++2.
-If a "bus" then display a number instead of a green-line

-	function getWidthOfLine ( name )
-		return 1; // xyzzy-draw
-	// Data collection seems to work
-		// var lpData = {}; // xyzzyLP - Collect data for Logic Probe
-	* A modal with all the "lines" that you can put the probe on.
-	* Chebox for liens - allow 10 at a time
-	* Every time the value chagnes at the end of a cycle for a line - put it in the array["line"][DeltaT] Pull this data from end-of-cycle - theWorld2
-	* Keep 12 cycles of [DeltaT]
-	* Chop and Rotate the data - so data is most recent 12.
-Grow to 12, then pick off and rotate.
+	1. When pick a line, display a count at the bottom of # picked, # left, catch each "pick"
+	2. Connected wires - and list them - verify this.

+2. Split McRun/mm_*.html test code into setup/run/check

+3. Reveiw mm* for what to do next
+4. Convert existing test cases into { setup | run | verify } and figure out a way to do these with the new User Interface.
+	- on "Halt" run the validation of the test - if test is turned on
+5. Save the selected logic-probe lines in local storage - reload on restart.
+6. Video of running a test - 1st video of using MC machine
+7. Video of Microcode - and how it works
+8. Add "help" to tests - paint into text area the "code" that is to be run - and what to click next [ tick ] if checked.
+9. Setup a "real" server with this on it -  (4hrs) (set some domain t5432z.com to point to it?)
+	- aws free tear ec2?
+	- $5 a month ?
+	aws/ec2.micro - ubuntu - 1cp free 750hrs a month.
+10. One Note...